 The Audit Committee is responsible for appointment and dismissal of the head of internal audit unit.

-The Audit Committee's meeting no. 1/2018 on 14 February 2018 has appointed Dharmniti Auditing Co., Ltd. to perform the 2018 internal audit function of the company.
+The Audit Committee's meeting no. 4/2019 on 11 November 2019 has appointed Dharmniti Auditing Co., Ltd. to perform the 2020 internal audit function of the company.
 Dharmniti Auditing Co., Ltd. has proposed Miss Somjaree Kaewkomdee - Executive Director, as the person in charge of performing as the company's internal auditor.

-The Audit Committee has reviewed the qualifications of Dharmniti Auditing Co., Ltd. and Miss Somjaree Kaewkomdee, and agreed that they were appropriate and adequate for him to perform such duty effectively, as he had more than 10 years of internal audit experience and had been attending courses on internal audit regularly.
+The Audit Committee has reviewed the qualifications of Dharmniti Auditing Co., Ltd. and Miss Somjaree Kaewkomdee, and agreed that they were appropriate and adequate to perform such duty effectively, as they had more than 10 years of internal audit experience and had been attending courses on internal audit regularly.
 In addition, Dharmniti Auditing Co., Ltd. was not the company's auditor, and therefore was independent in reporting the audit results.